Nathan Healy

 Frequently Asked Questions

-Yes, solar makes strong financial sense in Dallas.
-With 5.4 peak sun hours daily and electricity rates that jumped 23% since 2021, Dallas homeowners typically save around $80,000 over 25 years with a solar system.
+Yes, solar makes strong sense in Dallas.
+With over 300 sunny days per year, 5.4 peak sun hours daily, and Texas electricity rates rising 23% since 2021, Dallas homeowners are well-positioned to reduce their energy bills with solar.
+A typical system can save an estimated ~$80,000 over 25 years.

-Yes, solar panels increase home value in Dallas.
-Research shows that homes with solar systems sell for approximately 4.1% more than comparable homes without solar, according to a Zillow study.
+Yes, solar panels can increase your home value in Dallas.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $400,000 Dallas home, that could mean roughly $16,400 in added value.